This position is located in DHS/USCG, National Maritime Center, Mariner Training and Assessment Division, Martinsburg, WV.Learn more about this agency

 How to Apply

-Complete applications for this vacancy must be received on-line by 11:59 p.m.
-ET on the closing date of the announcement.
-To begin your online application, click the Apply Online button and follow the prompts to register or sign in to USAJOBS, take the online questionnaire and submit the required documents to provide proof of eligibility and qualifications.
+Complete applications for this vacancy must be received on-line by 11:59 p.m ET on the closing date of the announcement.
+To begin your online application, click the Apply Online button and follow the prompts to register or sign in to USAJOBS, take the online questionnaire and submit the required documents to provide proof of qualifications.
+If you are claiming veterans’ preference, you will be required to submit proof.
 See Required Documents section for more detail regarding a complete application package.

 High self assessment in the vacancy questions that is not supported by information in your resume and/or supporting documents may impact you or eliminate you from consideration.